Student Services

 Software Distribution Center

-The Software Distribution Center (SDC) hosts much of the software that is available to OSU students, staff and faculty.
-Availability is dependent upon each user’s roles with OSU.
-Offerings may include math and statistical software, assistive technology, design software and more.
+The Software Distribution Center (SDC) hosts much of the software available to OSU students, staff and faculty.
+Availability is dependent upon each user's role with OSU.
 The Software Distribution Center is located at sdc.okstate.edu.
-In addition to the SDC, the full Microsoft Office 365 suite of software is available for download to students, faculty and staff through their Office 365 email account.
+In addition to the SDC, the full Microsoft Office 365 software suite is available for download to students, faculty, and staff through their Office 365 email accounts.

 Remote Printing